anicca048/Kebab/Readme.md

 			Payload Data Transmitted (Bytes Sent), the total size of observed packet protocol payload data, in bytes, sent between hosts.

+        The extra components are:

             GeoIP info (ISO), this is the country and State / Region ISO code for the RemoteAddress field.
 If the geo data is not found for a given IP than there will be two dashes "--" instead.